abhijitchavda/eventbrite-prototyp/README.md

 	• listing all the categories available with eventbrite
 	• Users can select atleast 1 and atmost 3 categories
-	• Filter the search based on location (EXTRA CREDIT)
+	• Filter the search based on location
 		• location could contain city, pincode, state, etc..
 	• List the events based on search
 	• Support pagination